-Remove all ambiguity and doubt from your team about where you're heading (your OBJECTIVE), and what needs to be done to get there (your KEY RESULTS).
-And you'll be on the road to achieving growth for your business.
+Remove all ambiguity and doubt from your team about where you're heading, your goal (your OBJECTIVE), and what needs to be done to get there (your KEY RESULTS).
+And you'll be on the road to choosing the right goals for tumultuous times.

 OKRs do not work in isolation from the culture of your business or the commercial realities of your sector or industry.
 But OKRs do raise the possibility of you succeeding in your sector.
-With quarterly OKRs Google beat 17 other established search engines, Intel beat Motorola.
+With quarterly OKRs Google beat 17 other established search engines, Intel beat Motorolla.
+ONE are beating AIDS in Africa.
 What can you achieve using OKRs?